 - Scarring and Disfigurement – In addition to past and future costs for medical treatment, individuals treated for accident-related traumatic brain injuries are entitled to compensation for the life effects of permanent scarring and disfigurement.

 - Loss of Companionship, Consortium, and Enjoyment of Life – Traumatic brain injury victims are also entitled to financial compensation for the effects their injuries have on their relationships with their friends and family.

 Were you or a loved one diagnosed with a traumatic brain injury following an accident in New Jersey?
 If so, contact our experienced injury attorneys so that we can help you understand your losses and pursue a personal injury claim for just compensation.

 Contact Us for a Free Consultation

-Law Offices of Jeffrey S. Hasson, P.C. is a New Jersey personal injury law firm that brings decades of experience to helping accident victims and their families fight for rightful compensation.
-To learn more about your rights, call our personal injury lawyers at (201) 254-8484 or contact us online for a free consultation.
+Law Offices of Jeffrey S. Hasson, P.C. is a New Jersey personal injury law firm that brings decades of experience in helping accident victims and their families fight for rightful compensation.
+To learn more about your rights, call our personal injury lawyers at (201) 928-0300 or contact us online for a free consultation.